goparrot/nestjs-pubsub-event-bus/README.md

 @PubsubEventHandler(StoreCreated, UserCreated)
 ```

-or it may be listening for all events in desired exchange ("#" - fanout), just add a `Fanout` event:
+or it may be listening for all events in desired exchange ('#' - fanout), just add a `Fanout` event:

 ```ts
 @PubsubEventHandler(Fanout)
 ```

 [Note] EventBus pushes the message through the NestJS EventBus and through the RabbitMQ.
-That means that this handler is still perfectly compatible with NestJs event handler, so it can be used by the same service which produces the event.
+That means that this handler is still perfectly compatible with NestJS
+event handler, so it can be used by the same service which produces the event.

-MicroService 1 -> Produces Event
-MicroService 2 <- Consumes Event
-MicroService 3 <- Consumes Event
+MicroService 1 -> Produces Event MicroService 2 <- Consumes Event MicroService 3 <- Consumes Event MicroService 1 <- Consumes Event (just use
-MicroService 1 <- Consumes Event (just use default `@EventHandler` decorator and there is no need to extend `PubsubHandler` class)!
+default `@EventHandler` decorator and there is no need to extend `PubsubHandler` class)!

 ### Implement required methods: